Bishop Museum in Honolulu, HI

 Good To Know

-• Cafe by Highway Inn and Shop Pacifica are onsite for guests to enjoy.
+• Cafe by Highway Inn and Shop Pacifica are on-site for guests to enjoy.

 • Open daily from 9:00 AM to 5:00 PM.
-Closed Thanksgiving and Christmas Day.
+Last admission is at 4:00 PM.

-• Public Tours included with museum admission.
+• Public tours included with museum admission.

 Description

-Bishop Museum is a museum of history and science located in the historic Kalihi district of Honolulu on the Hawaiian island of O'ahu.
-Founded in 1889 by Charles Reed Bishop, in honor of his wife Princess Bernice Pauahi Bishop—the last descendant of the royal Kamehameha dynasty—Bishop Museum houses the largest collection of Hawaiian and Pacific cultural artifacts and natural history specimens in the world.
+Bishop Museum is a museum of history and science located in the historic Kalihi district of Honolulu on the Hawaiian island of Oahu.
+Founded in 1889 by Charles Reed Bishop, in honor of his wife, Princess Bernice Pauahi Bishop—the last descendant of the royal Kamehameha dynasty—Bishop Museum houses the largest collection of Hawaiian and Pacific cultural artifacts and natural history specimens in the world.
 The entomological collection alone is estimated to comprise more than 14.7 million specimens.

 Bishop Museum has been recognized throughout the world for its cultural collections, research projects, consulting services, and public educational programs.
 The primary purpose of the museum is to serve and represent the interests of Native Hawaiians.

-Discover Hawai‘i’s history and living culture, learn about Polynesian wayfinding, and experience the thrill of an erupting volcano—only at Bishop Museum.
+Discover Hawaii's history and living culture, learn about Polynesian wayfinding, and experience the thrill of an erupting volcano—only at Bishop Museum.

 Signature Galleries: